-The school must notify the local authority of any pupil/student who has been absent without the school's permission for a continuous period of 5 days or more after making reasonable enquiries
+The school must notify the local authority of any pupil/student who has been absent without the school's permission for a continuous period of 5 days or more after making reasonable enquiries.
+Government guidance on children missing education can be found here.

 The school (regardless of designation) must also notify the local authority of any pupil/student who is to be deleted from the admission register under any of the prescribed regulations outlined in the Education (Pupil Registration) (England) Regulations 2016 amendments.
-Guidance can be found here relative.
-If the arrangement is to last, or has lasted, for 28 days or more, it is categorised as private fostering.
+Guidance can be found here.